Understanding Your Subconscious Mind For Better Results

 A crucial point you need to understand about the subliminal mind is that you can’t reason with it.
 Remember, it’s just a tape player, not evil or good; it’s just neutral.

-People make mistakes when things go wrong, for them “blaming” someone or God.
-Then when they learn about the subconscious mind, they also blame that.
+When things go wrong, people make mistakes, “blaming” someone or God.
+Then, when they learn about the subconscious mind, they also blame that.

 However, this is the same as blaming your tape player for what was engraved on that tape.